 According to Wells Fargo, only 12% of 401(k) participants contribute to the Roth option

-Sure the Roth 401(k) isn’t for everyone, but you can be darn sure it’s beneficial for more than 12% of participants.
+Sure, the Roth 401(k) isn’t for everyone, but you can be sure it benefits more than 12% of participants.
 Why the meager participation rate?
 It’s called human nature.
 If you don’t understand how something can benefit you, it’s easy to ignore.

 The Roth 401(k) – delayed gratification

 The traditional 401(k) provides an immediate tax benefit.
 Contributions are made with pre-tax dollars, reducing your taxable income.
 All growth is tax-free.
-In retirement, however, withdraws are taxed as income.
+In retirement, however, withdrawals are taxed as income.

 The Roth 401(k) is funded with after-tax dollars and will not reduce your tax bill at the time you contribute.
-Contributions grow tax-free, like a traditional 401(k), but withdrawals from Roth 401(k)s are tax-free as long as you’ve had the account for five years and are at least 59½.
+Contributions grow tax-free, like a traditional 401(k), but withdrawals from Roth 401(k)s are tax-free if you’ve had the account for five years and are at least 59½.

 Income needs and sources